 Cachelines

-A cache line is the smallest unit of transfer between each core’s local Lx caches and shared main memory, and thus also the unit of synchronization of coherence protocols such as MESI.
+A cache line is the smallest unit of transfer between each core’s local Lx cache and main memory, and thus also the unit of synchronization of coherence protocols such as MESI.
 Updating a cache line on one core will invalidate the corresponding line on all other cores’ local caches.

 A cache line is typically 64 bytes, but this varies between CPU architectures.
 Tools such as lstopo are useful to determine the cache hierachy and line size on your CPU.